Wahoo! A New Website

 posted September 24, 2020, 4:50 PM by Lorna Shapiro

-Today I’m pleased to tell you about my new website, just launched in the past week… you’ll find it so much more useful and very easy to navigate.
-Also I’d like to show you my latest quilt kit, talk about a technique Susan and I used this week to revise a quilt design, and share a great video with inspiring ideas for quilt embroidery.
+Today I’m pleased to tell you about my new website, just launched in the past week… you’ll find it so much more friendly and very easy to navigate.
+Also, I’d like to show you my latest quilt kit, talk about a technique Susan and I used this week to revise a quilt design, and share a great video with inspiring ideas for quilt embroidery.

-However retirement plans were blown up with Covid, and more people were trying to find fabric online.
-So, I broke down and designed myself a new website.
-I like it and hope you do to.
-It has
+However, retirement plans were blown up with Covid, and more people were trying to find fabric online.
+So, I broke down and designed a new website.
+I like it and hope you do, too.
+It has:

 Let me know how you like it.

-So if you have a quilt top that you are not quite satisfied with, consider this as a possible technique for you to explore options for improvement.
+if you have a quilt top that you are not satisfied with, consider this a possible technique for you to explore options for improvement.

-So that’s it for now… I’m starting on my first ever real log cabin quilt because that is what I can do with my broken wrist!
+That’s it for now.
+I’m starting on my first ever real log cabin quilt because that is what I can do with my broken wrist!